Confessions (Usher album)

 Confessions is the fourth studio album by American singer Usher.
 It was released on March 23, 2004, by Arista Records.
 Recording sessions for the album took place from 2003 to 2004, with its production on the album being handled by his longtime collaborator Jermaine Dupri, along with Jimmy Jam and Terry Lewis and Lil Jon, among others.
-Primarily an R&B album, Confessions showcases Usher as a crooner through a mixture of ballads and up-tempos, incorporating musical genres of dance-pop, hip hop, and crunk.
+Primarily an R&B album, Confessions showcases Usher as a crooner through a mixture of ballads and up-tempos, incorporating musical genres of dance-pop, hip-hop, and crunk.
 The album's themes generated controversy about Usher's personal relationships.
 However, the album's primary producer Jermaine Dupri claimed the album reflects Dupri's own personal story.

 In the United States, the album sold 1.1 million copies in its first week.
-To boost sales amid threats of bootlegging, the special edition for the album was issued, in which includes the single, "My Boo" (a duet with Alicia Keys).
+To boost sales amid threats of bootlegging, a special edition was released which included the single "My Boo" (a duet with Alicia Keys).
 Confessions earned Usher various awards, including the Grammy Award for Best Contemporary R&B Album.
 According to Billboard, it is the second-best selling album of the 2000s decade in the United States, behind NSYNC's No Strings Attached.
 With over eight million copies sold in 2004, the album was viewed as a sign of recovering album sales in the United States, following three years of decline.
 It was also exemplary of urban music's commercial peak and dominance of the Billboard charts in 2004.

 Confessions has been certified fourteen-times platinum by the Recording Industry Association of America (RIAA).
-As of 2006, the album has sold over 10.3 million copies in the US and over 15 million copies worldwide, making it the best-selling R&B album of the 21st century by a male artist.
+As of 2006, the album has sold over 10.3 million copies in the US and over 15 million copies worldwide, making it the best-selling R&B album of the 21st century.
 Usher would also promote it with the Truth Tour the same year as the album's release, marking his first international tour.
 Confessions concept, production and Usher's vocal delivery received acclaim since upon its release, and in 2020 the album was ranked number 432 on Rolling Stones 500 Greatest Albums of All Time list.